cloudfoundry/jdbctestapp/README.md

 It's also possible to use gradle in order to deploy this application to Cloud Foundry.
-As the deployment task depends on the `bootJar` and the `deploymentManifest` tasks, it requires the same configuration, namely, running the database engine configuration tasks, and requiring the `-P iaas=gcp` flag when deploying to GCP.
+As the deployment task depends on the `bootJar` and the `deploymentManifest` tasks, it requires the same configuration, namely, running the database engine configuration tasks, and requiring the `-P iaas=gcp` flag when deploying to GCP with TLS support.
 The deployment tasks rely on the CF CLI, and expect it to be logged in.

-There are two gradle tasks: `initialDeploy` and `deploy`.
-The first is intended to deploy the app before binding it to a service, passing a `--no-start` flag to the CF CLI.
+There are two gradle deployment tasks: `initialDeploy` and `deploy`.
+The first is intended to deploy the app before binding it to a service, passing a `--no-start` flag to the `cf push` command.

 ## Test endpoints